ananiabahru/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.4-lastlines -> Display the last 10 lines of /etc/passwd
 5.5-firstlines -> Display the first 10 lines of /etc/passwd
-6.6-third line -> Write a script that displays the third line of the file iacta
+6.6-third line -> Write a script that displays the third line of the file iacta 7.7-file -> Write a shell script that creates a file